Smart homes sound impressive… until you try to figure out how they actually work.

 It comes with Wi-Fi built in, which makes everything more practical.

-Why ESP32 is so popular:
+Why is the ESP32 so popular?

 - Built-in Wi-Fi and Bluetooth